 Most residence hall rooms are double occupancy.
 In the event a resident is left without a roommate for whatever reason, a policy called "consolidation" applies.
+Consolidation will only be considered if the space is needed in the resident halls.
 During the semester, students who find themselves without a roommate have the following options with regard to consolidation.

 - There will be a consolidation meeting on or before the 10th day of classes each semester.
 Each resident in a double room without a roommate must attend this meeting.
 At the meeting, students will find a roommate and consolidate with someone else who is also without a roommate.
 This may mean moving to another room.
-He or she may be assigned a roommate at the discretion of the Assistant Dean for Residence Life.
-Failure to attend this meeting or make arrangements with the Area Coordinator for this meeting may result in an automatic assessment of a \$350 as a private room charge. - If a roommate moves out after the consolidation meeting, the remaining resident may choose a new roommate or one may be assigned at the discretion of the Assistant Dean for Residence Life.
-A resident left in a double room without a roommate will be given a letter explaining his or her room choices for the rest of the semester.

-• If space allows, the Assistant Dean for Residence Life may determine that a resident whose roommate has moved out, has the option of paying \$350 per semester to keep the room as a double private room.
+He or she may be assigned a roommate at the discretion of the Coordinator for Residence Life.
+Failure to attend this meeting or make arrangements with the Area Coordinator for this meeting may result in an automatic assessment of a \$350 as a private room charge. - If a roommate moves out after the consolidation meeting, the remaining resident may choose a new roommate or one may be assigned at the discretion of the Coordinator for Residence Life.
+A resident left in a double room without a roommate will be contacted regarding his or her room choices for the rest of the semester. - If space allows, the Coordinator for Residence Life may determine that a resident whose roommate has moved out, has the option of paying \$350 per semester to keep the room as a double private room.
 Determination of who will be allowed to "buy out" the double room will be based on a waiting list by the Residence Life Office.
-Priority is given by academic class ranking.